 For 43 years, Mr. Lamb was employed as a carpenter in major building construction with Local 1016, Carpenters Union of Utica, NY.

 On September 3, 1956, James was united in marriage with Florence Ripp, at St. Martin’s Church, Port Leyden.
 Mrs. Lamb predeceased him in 1999.

 Mr. Lamb was of the Catholic faith and he greatly enjoyed antiques and while living in Taberg, Mr. Lamb operated Curiosity Antique Shop in Taberg.
 He also enjoyed wood working and constructing furniture.

 He is survived by his children; Paul, Christine, Theresa Picca, Gregory, Daniel, Janet, Jeffrey and Kathleen (Scott) Ramsdale; grandchildren, Laura Lamb, Tyler Lamb, Bartholomew Picca, Nathan Lamb, Samantha Ramsdale and Erin Ramsdale.
 He was predeceased by a son, David Lamb in 2019.
 Also surviving is a sister, Linda Nellenback.
 He was predeceased by a brother, Charles and a sister Alice.

-A Mass of Christian Burial will be held in the spring on a date and time to be announced, with interment to follow in St. Patrick’s Cemetery, Taberg.
+A Mass of Christian Burial will be held on Friday, April 30, 2021, at 11:00 A.M., at St. Patrick's Church, Taberg, with interment to follow in St. Patrick’s Cemetery, Taberg.
 Memorial contributions may be made to the Utica Rescue Mission, 293 Genesee Street, Utica, NY 13501.
 Funeral arrangements are in care of Trainor Funeral Home, Inc. 143 Schuyler St. Boonville.